 Joel Lane, called “The Father of Raleigh” because he facilitated the location of North Carolina’s capital city on his land in 1792, built his home in 1769, in what was then a very rural part of North Carolina.
 The city grew up around his faithfully restored plantation manor, which was once deemed “The Best House for 100 Miles.”
 The site now includes three buildings and is today owned by the National Society of the Colonial Dames of America in the State of North Carolina.
 Guided tours emphasizing 18th-century life in the Carolina “backcountry” are given by costumed docents, beginning in the Visitors Center at 160 South Saint Mary’s Street, Raleigh NC 27603.
 Admission: $1.00 per student, “Hands-On History” included; no charge for chaperones up to two per class.
 Additional adults are charged $1 each.
 For information visit the Joel Lane Museum House website.

 201 E Hargett St, Raleigh, NC 27601

 Marbles Kids Museum is a destination for hands-on, minds-on learning for children and families.
-Located in downtown Raleigh, Marbles serves a diverse population of families, school groups and community organizations with dozens of themed exhibits, daily programs, IMAX educational and feature films and special events year-round.
+Located in downtown Raleigh, Marbles serves a diverse population of families, school groups and community organizations with dozens of themed exhibits, daily programs, IMAX educational and feature films, and special events year-round.
 Museum programs and exhibits are designed for children 10-and-under.
-Admission is $6-$9.
+IMAX programs are available for students in grades K-8.
+Admission is $8-11.
 For information visit the Marbles website.

 Mordecai Historic Park